jib1337/writeups_public/HackTheBox/HTB_Access/README.md

 ftp> exit
 221 Goodbye.
 ```
+Two files were pulled from the ftp: "Access Control.zip" and backup.mdb.

 ### 3. Look at the files
 Checking out the files, the zip file is encrypted with a password.